Wrapped-Owls/goremy-di/docs/content/dependency-lifecycle/retrieve-type/passing-temporary-dependencies.md

 - **Use `GetWithPairs`** when you have a simple, fixed set of values to pass
 - **Use `GetWith`** when you need:
     - More complex registration logic
     - Conditional dependencies
     - Error handling during registration
     - Dynamic value generation

 ## Important Notes

 - Temporary dependencies are **only available** during the retrieval of the specific bind
 - They do **not** persist in the main injector after retrieval completes
 - They **override** any existing bindings of the same type/tag in the parent injector for the duration of the retrieval
-- The sub-injector created for temporary dependencies inherits the reflection options from the parent injector
+- The type key is automatically generated from the value's type, ensuring type safety at compile time